klepysik/neo4j_to_gcs/README.md

 Possible issues :
 if folowing error exists - ImportError: No module named google_compute_engine Run : # sudo rm -f /etc/boto.cfg

+I also added in Neo4j backup and Neo4j backup upload to gcs to send signalfx on success